adrianmaciuc/my-creative-spark/DOCUMENTATION/AuthenticationPlan.md

 - Users can see their favorite recipes
 - Logout works properly

-✅ **Cook Experience**:
+✅ **Chef Experience**:

-- Cooks can access dashboard
+- Chefs can access dashboard
-- Cooks can create recipes (full form)
+- Chefs can create recipes (full form)
-- Cooks can edit recipes
+- Chefs can edit recipes
-- Cooks can delete recipes
+- Chefs can delete recipes
-- Cooks see only their recipes in dashboard
+- Chefs see only their recipes in dashboard
-- Cook features hidden from regular users
+- Chef features hidden from regular users
 - No need to access Strapi admin

 ✅ **Security**: